krishnan87/CloudenabledWebApp/README.md

 # CloudenabledWebApp
-CloudenabledWebApp for maven web app
+CloudenabledWebApp for maven web apps

 ## By: Cloudenabled